markbarlow/180bpm/_drafts/2017-tbc-tale-of-two-marathons.md

 <p>There were obvious differences in the type of race - the Thames Meander a low key trail marathon and Barcelona the full closed-road cheering crowds job  - but here I'm more interested in the way I ran it and how I felt.
 For in that respect they were certainly different.</p>

 <p>In my first marathon I heeded the advice to start slowly.
 The first two miles turned out to be my slowest.
 I kept a steady pace in line with what I was planning.
 I wasn't expecting what happened when I reached the halfway point though: the ability to continue that pace.
 From 13 to 20 miles I experienced a surprising feeling of strength, an incredibly tangible sense of the long hours of training kicking in.
+I struggle to recall another time when I felt such a direct relationship between effort and reward.
 You reap what you sow.
-I struggle to recall another time when I felt such a direct relationship between effort and reward.
 And while it certainly got hard later on, I ended up running the second half marginally faster than the first - living the negative splits dream!</p>

-A level vs gcses and assembly comment - sharp intake of breath.
-But the risk too - all must line up for one day.

-living the negative splits dream

-Input output, effort reward, reap what you sow

-Second marathon:
-build up, 10 days leading in no run apart from a 15 mins the day before Fast start over-compensated, sowed the seeds of suffering This time, from the half way point a struggle, not that boost of strength Learn the hard way reap what you sow in-race as well as from training.
+<p>Marathon number 2, though, was a different story.
+I had decided to be less conservative at the start, but this intent when combined with the 10 days without running meant I over-compensated and went off much too quickly.
+A couple of the early miles came in at just over 7 minutes per mile.
+And once the genie was unleashed, I struggled to contain it.
+This time, there was to be no kick at the halfway point - quite the opposite. </p>

+<p>At the halfway mark I already felt in trouble and the whole second half was a huge mental and physical struggle.
+A lot of suffering.
+I had the added ingominy of my GPS tracking freezing at 21 miles, with no mile markers to help on the course, so that last stretch was a killer.
+One final kick in the teeth - on this course you pass the finish at 24 miles and have to do an extra out-and-back loop to make the distance.
+All that can be said for that psychological treat is at least I knew where I was by then.</p>

-I'd didn't heed the warnings I'd read but, you know, sometimes you've just got to find out for yourself.
-It was at least in keeping with the pain-and-pushed-limits theme of the race number and medal.
+<p> So it turns out you reap what you sow during a race, as well as from your training.
+I didn't heed the warnings I'd read but, you know, sometimes you've just got to find out for yourself and learn the hard way.
+The experience is not one I intend to repeat, but it was at least in keeping with the pain-and-pushed-limits theme of the race number and medal.</p>

-Pushing the limits - photo